community access fund

 Some of our lovely community members are creating handmade items to help raise money for the fund.

-100% of donations from these creations go directly into helping subsidise movement sessions for people who need support accessing the studio.
+100% of donations from these creations go directly towards subsidising movement sessions for people who need support accessing the studio.

 Community care can look like movement… and also handmade creations made with love.